 Half hourly I&C electricity consumption during COVID-19

-Market participants announced that domestic energy consumption patterns have changed since the government mandated working from home in a bid to tackle the spread of COVID-19.
+Industrial and commercial (I&C) energy consumption patterns have changed since the government mandated working from home in a bid to tackle the spread of COVID-19.
 Our insights team has produced a visualisation of trends in half hourly I&C consumption data to show how the largest consumption sites compare now to the same time last year.
-Our datasets confirm that, following a low consumption period in January and signs of recovery in mid-February, government and business measures have caused a drop in electricity consumption amongst I&C sites as many workers work from home and non-essential industries temporarily reduce their operations.
-Visit this page regularly for updates on I&C consumption patterns.

 Half hourly embedded generation exports during COVID-19